bmeurant/technical-docs/software-architecture/system-design-patterns/back-pressure.md

     *   **Example**: A UDP-based streaming service might drop packets if the receiver's buffer is full.

 5.  **Exponential Backoff**:
     *   When a consumer (or client) encounters an overloaded producer (or server), it retries the operation after an increasing delay.
-This is a common strategy for clients interacting with APIs that implement rate limiting or return "server busy" errors.
+This is a common strategy for clients interacting with APIs that implement [[rate-limiting|rate limiting]] or return "server busy" errors.
     *   **Example**: A client retrying a failed API request will wait 1 second, then 2 seconds, then 4 seconds, etc., before subsequent retries.

 ```mermaid